owenshen24/golb/contents/Fading-Novelty#2.md

 However, it does seem more difficult to apply such a strategy towards habit creation, given that frequency is what we want to max out on.
 Trying to trick ourselves into thinking that we didn't do the habit is, after all, quite counterproductive.

 There *are* some direct applications, but take them with a large grain of salt.
-For example, using a productivity app with a dull UI ("You can't have the novelty fade if it isn't even exciting to use the first time around!") or an app that randomly changes its UI (which might lead to compulsions to open the app, absent the intended reason) might be interesting to pursue.
+For example, using a productivity app with a dull UI (novelty might not fade if it isn't even exciting to use the first time around) or an app that randomly changes its UI (which might lead to compulsions to open the app, absent the intended reason) seem like intriguing avenues.

 Perhaps it would be more tractable to look for a different psychological approach.
 In addition to our cravings for novelty, humans also have a drive for optimization.
 We want things to get better, we're always on the lookout for improvement.
 This drive to improve can be used to cut through the humdrum that repetition brings on.